Bruno Weber Park: Architecture

 The park covers an area of 20000 m2 and has been extended on the grounds of the former estate of Bruno Weber's parent.
 Over the years, it was decorated with dozens of columns, reliefs, heads and gargoyles.
 A 12 m tower at the entrance area and the estate tower were also built, being landmarks overlooking the Limmat Valley.
-The family's estate was re-built in a "fairy-tale castle", with colorful mosaics and decorated animal sculptures.
+The family's estate was rebuilt in a "fairy-tale castle", with colourful mosaics and decorated animal sculptures.
 The Wassergarten was opened in May 2012 and is surrounded by two 100 m "wing dogs" (Flügelhund) forming a footbridge, including a ballroom for events to the west.
-The Crawler is still not really finished, as well as the biggest project that previously existed only on paper: three oversized caterpillars on the water garden room.
-A few years ago, the ETH Zurich faculty prepared a feasibility study, but it was still not realized.
+The Crawler is still not really finished, as well as the biggest project that previously existed only on paper: three oversized caterpillars in the water garden room.
+A few years ago, the ETH Zurich faculty prepared a feasibility study, but it was still not realised.

 Although Bruno Weber began his artistic career as a painter and graphic artist, he is best known for his concrete sculptures that are some of the main attractions of the park.
-Since 1966 that material started to dominate his future work, because only concrete allowed Bruno Weber to realize his visions impressive.
-In addition, the choice of that material is closely related to the construction activity in the Limmat Valley as a kind of counterpoint; the same stuff of many apartment blocks were built in the valley in the 1960s and 1970s.
-Two dragon figures (one male and one female specimen) mark the entrance into the magic forest across from the Weber's family house.
+Since 1966, that material started to dominate his future work, because only concrete allowed Bruno Weber to realise his impressive visions.
+In addition, the choice of that material is closely related to the construction activity in the Limmat Valley as a kind of counterpoint; the same material was used for many apartment blocks that were built in the valley in the 1960s and 1970s.
+Two dragon figures (one male and one female specimen) mark the entrance into the magic forest across from the Webers' family house.
 That sculpture treats a motif running through Weber's entire work – the balance between woman and man.
-The dragon gate in the sculpture park is the prototype of the so-called Drachentor sculpture, that represented Switzerland at the World Expo 1992 in Seville.
+The dragon gate in the sculpture park is the prototype of the so-called Drachentor sculpture, which represented Switzerland at the World Expo 1992 in Seville.
 The first stones in the sculpture park, however, were already laid, as Weber Antoni saw Gaudí's Park Güell in Barcelona for the first time.

-Also thousands of mosaic tiles adorn the sculptures of Bruno Weber.
-At the estate's own water source, opposite of the Weber house, in the early 1970s the artist built a fountain called the Source Goddess.
+Also, thousands of mosaic tiles adorn the sculptures of Bruno Weber.
+At the estate's own water source, opposite the Weber house, in the early 1970s, the artist built a fountain called the Source Goddess.
 It is one of the first concrete sculptures made by Weber, and he called it "his Indian character".

-The interior decoration of the "ballsall" respectively Wassergartenhaus and of the villa was done by Bruno Weber and partially by his wife.
+The interior decoration of the "ballsall", respectively Wassergartenhaus and of the villa was done by Bruno Weber and partially by his wife.
 The tower of the villa is 25 m high; the villa's ground floor is partially open for public access.
 The so-called Flügelhund is a beton structure and may be used as a footbridge overlooking nearly the whole garden, except the area in the forest to the northwest.